benavlabs/crudadmin/docs/usage/admin.md

 ### Authentication and Session Management

 CRUDAdmin implements a dual authentication system using both JWT (JSON Web Tokens) and server-side sessions for enhanced security.

 !!!
 NOTE
     Using both JWTs and server-side sessions provides better security than JWTs alone.
 The server can invalidate sessions immediately when needed, while JWTs provide a streamlined authentication experience.

-Here's a detailed configuration:
+Here’s a detailed configuration:

 ```python
 admin = CRUDAdmin(